 Here is a ring side picture of 2 Bridges Kentucky taken at the Caledonia Fair on October 2nd, 2022.
-He is an early January 2022 bull calf sired by Lucky Lane Denver 7D and 2 Bridges Lexi.
-Lexi was the 2019 Reserve Junior Champion Beef Show at the Royal Winter Fair (Toronto Ontario) for the Any Other Breed Category.
-He is already showing great promise as a future herd sire.
+He is an early January 2022 bull calf sired by Lucky Lane Denver 7D (below) and 2 Bridges Lexi.
+Lexi was the 2019 Reserve Junior Champion Beef Show at the Royal Winter Fair (Toronto Ontario) for the Any Other Breed Category (pictured below).
+Kentucky is already showing great promise as a future herd sire.

 At 2 Bridges Farm we started raising Belted Galloway cattle (or Belties) in 2016 but they are typically believed to have originated in Scotland in the 16th century.
 The first exportation of Galloway Cattle to North America came in 1853 to the Graham brothers of Toronto, Canada.
 The Belted Galloway are a very distinctive breed with a characteristic white belt which encircles the body, the rest of the body being black, dun or red in colour.
 Belties are naturally polled hill cattle and are excellent at converting rough grazing into lean meat.
 They have good foraging abilities, ensuring that they thrive where other breeds fail.
 Their double coat of long hair helps to shed the rain and soft undercoat keeps them warm.
 Although our cattle have a cozy barn they prefer to live outdoors and require little more than a wind break in the winter.
 The coat is shed in hot weather, thus making the Beltie a highly adaptable and versatile breed for a variety of climates.